Bankroll Management: How to Avoid Going Bust

 Throughout the Poker Bankroll Challenge you will never have more than 10% of your bankroll at risk in any single session.
 Of course if you decide to start with more than $25 then you can adjust the stake levels accordingly, now that you know the golden rules of bankroll management.

-After you finish the course and have built up a decent starting bankroll of $1,000 then we highly recommend that you use the 5% rule.
+If you finish the course and have built up a starting bankroll of $1,000, we recommend switching to the 5% rule at that point.
 By this time you will be playing at the medium stakes and working towards the high stakes tables and your bankroll will be substantial.
 You need to ensure that you reduce your chances of going broke and your bankroll will enjoy a steady growth over time.

-Remember – Stick to these two bankroll management rules otherwise you will very quickly go broke, and never play with money you cannot afford to lose!
+Remember – Stick to these two bankroll management rules to reduce your risk of going broke, and never play with money you cannot afford to lose.